 Some of them who are working under you may have assets and savings and their assets may be obliged to Zakat.
-So your zakat money should not go to the rich and those who are themselves paying zakat.
+So your Zakat money should not go to the rich and those who are themselves paying zakat.
 Again the company law should treat all the employees equally in matters of payment of bonus.
-So it will be difficult for you to pay bonus to one among them and deny the other.
-In this case Zakat seems to be inapplicable.
+So it will be difficult for you to pay a bonus to one among them and deny the other.
+In this case, Zakat seems to be inapplicable.

 The importance of Zakat is immense in Islam which is why it is mentioned in the 82 verses of the Holy Quran to pay Zakat accordingly.
 Zakat is associated with prayer (Salah).
 It is said in the Holy Quran, Verses, 33:33, “Establish regular prayer and give Zakat; and obey Allah and His Messenger.”